 Figure 1.
 Typical telecom system power distribution configuration.

 The hot-swap controller itself provides the normal functions of limiting inrush current charging of the bulk capacitor on the plug-in card during hot swapping, preventing glitches on the system back plane at card installation, and reducing high-current stresses on the connectors.
 Many hot-swap controllers also contain circuit-breaker functions that actuate in the presence of preset overload currents.
 For the telecom application where large step input-voltage transients may occur, the circuit-breaker function can disconnect the card when the large input transient charges the on-card bulk capacitor, so circuit-breaker functions cannot be safely used.

-shows a simple telecom hot-swap controller circuit using the MAX5900NN to provide normal hot-swap protection without an internal circuit breaker; it satisfies system requirements in the presence of positive and negative input-voltage transients and protects the back-plane during output short circuits.
+Figure 2 shows a simple telecom hot-swap controller circuit using the MAX5900NN to provide normal hot-swap protection without an internal circuit breaker; it satisfies system requirements in the presence of positive and negative input-voltage transients and protects the back-plane during output short circuits.
 Continuous operation in the presence of high-current bulk-capacitor charge during large input-voltage steps, as well as backplane protection from short-circuits, can be achieved when MOSFET and on-card fuse characteristics are selected to match system requirements.

 Figure 2.
 The MAX5900NNEUT hot-swap application circuit for telecom system.

 Theory of Operation